czodrowskilab/Machine-learning-meets-pKa/README.md

 ```bash
 python train_model.py
 ```
-To use the prediction tool with the trained model *QUACPAC/Tautomers* have to be available as it was mentioned in the [chapter above](#prep).
+If you used *QUACPAC/Tautomers* for dataset preparation it has to be available to use the prediction tool as it was mentioned in the [chapter above](#prep).
+If not, you have to use the `--no-openeye` flag for the prediction tool as well.

 Now you can call the python script with a SDF file and an output path:
 ```bash